SAMPLE FINANCIAL PLAN

-- Modify Social Security claiming strategy (see comparison report) to delay John’s benefit until 70 and for Joan to file a restricted application at 66.
+- Modify Social Security claiming strategy (see comparison report) to delay John’s benefit until age 70 and for Joan to file early at age 62.
 This ensures the survivor will have the maximum Social Security benefit possible.

-- Joan is going to set up a SEP IRA and save an additional $1,000 per month until retirement.
+- Joan is going to set up a Solo 401(k) and save an additional $1,000 per month in a Roth 401(k) option until retirement.

 After talking about it, John and Joan did not have a problem working a few extra years.
-If they keep the above modifications and end up working until John is 67, the probability of success went up to 90%.
-What’s more, when the CFP® adjusted the software to show that John lives a long, happy life, the probability of success went up to 99%.
-The Smiths will wait and see how things go as they approach age 65.
+If they keep the above modifications and end up working until John is 65, the probability of success went up to 99%.
+The Smiths will wait and see how things go as they approach age 62.
 Their goals may change, or they may feel differently about retirement at that time, but now they do feel better about knowing that no matter what they decide, they have a sense of what type of lifestyle is within their means.

 Income Tax Strategies

 The income tax projections show the “baseline” or minimum possible taxable income over the next 20 years compared to the cash needed to fund all the goals in the financial plan.
-The Smiths will likely end up in a 25% bracket when they are 70 and have full Social Security and are being forced to take minimum distributions.
+The Smiths will likely end up in a 25% marginal tax bracket when they both receive Social Security benefits.
+They are expected to remain in this tax bracket when they reach age 70 ½ and are forced to take taxable minimum distributions from their retirement accounts.
 This income should cover their cash flow needs at that time.
-Before 70, their taxable income will drop very low in early retirement, but their spending spikes with the purchase of a vacation home.
+Before Social Security benefits, their taxable income is projected to drop very low in early retirement, except for their spending spikes with the purchase of a vacation home.
 It will probably make the most sense to mix selling brokerage assets, taking IRA distributions, and financing some of the cost to smooth out the spike in spending without creating a large spike in income tax.

 Also, based on itemized deductions, the Smiths can benefit from bunching their itemized deductions and doubling up every other year where available.
 In “bunching” years, the itemized deductions are much higher, and in “off” years, they will rely on the standard deduction.
-This simple strategy appears to be able to save an average of $1,000 per year.
+This simple strategy appears to be able to save an average of $1,000 in federal income taxes per year.

-The investment analysis shows the Smiths’ portfolio has slightly outperformed its relative benchmark.
-The only dark spot is the performance and fees of the variable annuity, which is more than double the cost of other investments and underperformed by over 2% annually.
-This should be swapped for a lower cost and better performing annuity contract in a 1035 exchange to avoid tax consequences.
+The investment analysis shows the Smiths’ current portfolio has slightly outperformed its relative benchmark (we are not able to ascertain if this outperformance was the actual experience of the Smiths since we are only viewing their portfolio as a snapshot at this point in time – oftentimes, investment portfolio changes have been made over time).
+The area of concern is the performance and fees of the variable annuity, which is more than double the cost of other investments and is expected to underperform the remaining portfolio by over 2% on average each year.
+This annuity should be swapped for a lower cost and better performing annuity contract in what’s called a 1035 exchange to avoid negative tax consequences.

-From the financial plan projections, a much more conservative investment mix is called for.
-Using asset allocation and a 45% equity portfolio will keep risk in line with overall goals and should still produce a long-term return sufficient to cover the Smiths’ goals.
+From the financial plan projections, a much more conservative investment mix is recommended.
+Maintaining a diversified asset allocation and a 45% equity portfolio will keep risk in line with overall goals and should still produce a long-term return sufficient to cover the Smiths’ goals.
 In order to lower the tax consequences of the investment returns and increase the longevity of the portfolio, asset location should be employed.
-By segmenting asset classes by tax treatment across qualified and non-qualified accounts, 85% of the taxable income can be kept in the tax deferred accounts (causing no reportable current income); the 15% that remains will produce mostly qualified dividends, which are taxed at the lower long-term capital gains rates.
+In segmenting asset classes (for example U.S. Large Cap Stocks and Intermediate Term Bonds) by tax treatment across qualified (tax-deferred such as an IRA; or tax-free such as a Roth IRA) and non-qualified accounts, 85% of the taxable investment related income can be kept in the tax-deferred accounts (causing no reportable current income); the 15% that remains will produce mostly qualified dividends, which are taxed at the lower long-term capital gains rates.

 As detailed in the insurance report, the Smiths’ FLA advisor discovered that they do not have an umbrella liability policy.
 This gap in coverage left a huge liability uncovered.
-For several hundred dollars a year, they added 1 million dollars of blanket liability coverage.
-They were also underinsured on the contents coverage of their homeowners, so they raised their deductibles on their home and auto policies.
-The additional coverage was almost completely offset by the decrease in premium from increasing deductibles.
+For several hundred dollars a year, they added $1 million of blanket liability coverage.
+They were also underinsured on the contents coverage of their homeowners’ policy, so they increased this coverage and raised their deductibles on their home and auto policies.
+The cost of the additional coverage was almost completely offset by the decrease in premium from increasing deductibles.
 These changes to property and casualty insurance increased the out-of-pocket costs moderately, but those same changes increased the catastrophic loss coverage tremendously.

-It was also recommended that Joan cash in her universal whole life policy.
-The insurance coverage was no longer needed for John’s protection, was underfunded and would either require more funding to keep it in force for Joan’s whole life or it would quickly start to lose cash value and then lapse.
+It was also recommended that Joan cash in her universal life policy.
+The insurance coverage is no longer needed for John’s protection, is underfunded, and requires more funding to keep it in force for Joan’s whole life; otherwise, it would quickly start to lose cash value and then lapse.
 Luckily, the tax cost to terminate the contract was minimal.
-It was also suggested that the Smiths take a look at long term care insurance and carefully consider a 15 year term life policy to protect Joan if the John were to pass before 80, where financial projections showed a negative effect on Joan.
+It was also suggested that the Smiths look at long-term care insurance and carefully consider a 15-year term life policy to protect Joan if the John were to pass before age 80, which the financial projections showed to have a negative impact on Joan.

 Estate Plan Review

-The Smiths did not have any estate planning documents.
-They felt that everything automatically went to each other and most of their accounts had beneficiary designations, anyway.
-They had not thought about incapacity or end of life concerns.
+The Smiths had estate planning documents which were drafted when their children were minors.
+Since they wanted everything to go to each other and then the kids, they felt their documents were fine.
+Although they had POAs in place, they had not used them or thought about incapacity and end of life concerns since setting up the estate plan years ago.
 When presented with potential contingencies for minor grandchildren as heirs, the Smiths thought further review was necessary.

-After going through the estate plan review, the Smiths asked for a professional referral to an attorney who helped them draw up a will, as well as execute a statutory durable power of attorney, medical power of attorney, and medical directives.
+After going through the estate plan review, the Smiths asked for a professional referral to an attorney who helped them draw up a new will, as well as execute new statutory durable powers of attorney, medical powers of attorney, and medical directives.

-After completing the financial plan, John and Joan received printed copies of all of their reports and copies of the retirement plan.
+After the interactive financial plan presentation meeting, John and Joan received printed copies of their reports and the retirement plan.
 All of the specific recommendations were also condensed into an action plan checklist so John and Joan could simply, in order, implement all of the necessary actions.

-John and Joan decided to retain Financial Life Advisors to manage their investments, to coordinate tax preparation, and to be available to update the financial plan and provide ongoing advice.
-They recognized that they wanted to focus on other things and have a trusted advisor who, moving forward, would continue to help them manage all of the plan’s aspects.
+John and Joan decided to retain Financial Life Advisors for wealth management services after the presentation.
+This includes managing their investments, coordinating tax planning and preparation and regular updating of the financial plan.
+They recognized that they wanted to focus on other things and have a trusted advisor who, moving forward, would continue to help them manage all of the moving pieces of their financial life.

 FLA handled all of the paperwork to move the IRA, brokerage, and annuity to be managed at a discount broker and custodian.
-FLA also set up the SEP IRA account for Joan to start saving additional retirement funds in.
-Coordinating with the Smiths’ CPA, their FLA advisor worked through the tax implications of reallocating their portfolio in line with the new lower risk asset allocation.
+FLA also set up the Solo 401(k) plan for Joan to start saving additional funds for retirement.
+Coordinating with the Smiths’ CPA, their FLA advisor worked through the tax implications of reallocating their portfolio in line with the new lower risk and tax efficient asset allocation.

-John and Joan’s FLA advisor worked with their existing insurance agent to modify their property coverage and helped coordinate with their attorney when their wills and other estate planning documents were being updated.
-To explore long term care and disability insurance, their FLA advisor then solicited multiple bids on long term care from an independent agent who specializes solely in LTC.
+John and Joan’s FLA advisor worked with their existing insurance agent to help coordinate modification of their property coverage and helped coordinate with their attorney when their wills and other estate planning documents were being updated.
+To explore long-term care insurance and disability insurance, their FLA advisor referred them to independent agents who specialize in those specific areas of insurance.

-After the financial plan was first put in place, the Smiths had their portfolio monitored continually by their FLA advisor.
-As questions have come up, the Smiths contact FLA for financial advice without additional fees.
-All of their services are included in one asset management fee.
-The financial plan is updated annually and as changes in tax, investment, and insurance change, FLA will reach out to the Smiths, giving information about financial opportunities and threats to their retirement plan.
-As tax laws and their situation may change, FLA is available to be involved in the estate planning process as needed.
+After the financial plan was implemented, the Smiths had continual financial planning and investment monitoring with FLA.
+As questions have come up, the Smiths contact their CFP® at FLA for financial advice without additional fees beyond their asset management fee.
+All of their services are included in this one fee.
+The financial plan is updated annually and as changes in taxation; investments; and insurance occur, FLA will reach out to the Smiths, giving information about financial opportunities and threats to their retirement plan.
+As laws and their situation may change, FLA is available to be involved in the estate and tax planning process as needed.
 The Smiths have found that the long-term relationship and team approach of Financial Life Advisors have put their minds at ease, as they now feel they have a true financial advocate in their corner.